 INTRODUCTION TO FUNERAL SERVICE EDUCATION 1001FS

 This course provides a comprehensive review of the science of Cremation including legal considerations and best practices.
 This course also includes the fundamentals of designing ceremonies.
+Credit 1 hour

 FUNERAL SERVICE 1011FS ETHICS OF FUNERAL SERVICE